hjptriplebee/VGG19_with_tensorflow/README.md

 <img src="https://raw.githubusercontent.com/hjptriplebee/VGG19_with_tensorflow/master/demo1.png" width = "200" height = "150" alt="tensorflow" /><img src="https://raw.githubusercontent.com/hjptriplebee/VGG19_with_tensorflow/master/demo2.png" width = "200" height = "150" alt="tensorflow" /><img src="https://raw.githubusercontent.com/hjptriplebee/VGG19_with_tensorflow/master/demo3.png" width = "200" height = "150" alt="tensorflow" />

 The code is an implement of VGG19 with tensorflow.
-The detailed explanation can be found [here](http://blog.csdn.net/accepthjp/article/details/70170217)
+The detailed explanation can be found [here](http://blog.csdn.net/accepthjp/article/details/70170217) or [here](http://pan.baidu.com/s/1eRLSwwE)(for users in china)

 Before running the code, you should confirm that you have :